deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 The hell with the cost of international calls.
 He could afford it, and she needed him.

-"…*Hello?"*
+"...*Hello?"*

 He smiled.
 She sounded so cute when she was tired.
 "Ava?
 Did I wake you, babe?"

-"…*It's three in the morning baby."* she griped, just a little. "*I mean, I'm real glad to hear from you but why didn't you call sooner?"*
+"...*It's three in the morning baby."* she griped, just a little. "*I mean, I'm real glad to hear from you but why didn't you call sooner?"*

 "I'm on a plane." he explained.
 "We just landed in Illinois."

-"*Oh…what are you doing on a plane in Illinois?"*
+"*Oh...what are you doing on a plane in Illinois?"*

 "It's refuelling.
 We're on our way up to Scotch Creek."